-- Surgical mesh is a permanent implant that may make future surgical repair more challenging.
+- Surgical mesh is a permanent implant that may make future surgical repairs more challenging.

 - A mesh procedure may put the patient at risk for requiring additional surgery or for the development of new complications.

-- Removal of mesh due to mesh complications may involve multiple surgeries and significantly impair the patient’s quality of life.
-Complete removal of mesh may not be possible and may not result in complete resolution of complications, including pain.
+- Removal of mesh because of mesh complications may involve multiple surgeries and significantly impair the patient’s quality of life.
+Complete removal of the mesh may not be possible and may not result in complete resolution of complications, including pain.

-- Mesh placed abdominally for POP repair may result in lower rates of mesh complications compared to transvaginal POP surgery with mesh.
+- Mesh placed abdominally for POP repair may cause lower rates of mesh complications compared to transvaginal POP surgery with mesh.

 - Inform the patient about the benefits and risks of non-surgical options, non-mesh surgery, surgical mesh placed abdominally and the likely success of these alternatives compared to transvaginal surgery with mesh.